top of page

 Key Differences: A Side-by-Side Look

-Here’s a quick comparison to clarify:
+Here’s a quick comparison to clarify the distinctions between DPC and concierge medicine.

-Direct Primary Care (DPC)
+| Aspect | Direct Primary Care (DPC) | Concierge Medicine |

-Often starting at around $50/month, no insurance needed
+| Cost | Often starting at around $50/month, no insurance needed | $1,000-$10,000/year, may bill insurance |

-Primary care (checkups, preventive care, acute visits)
+| Scope | Primary care (checkups, preventive care, acute visits) | Primary + specialized services (wellness, diagnostics) |

-High-income, complex needs, premium service
+| Best For | Budget-conscious, uninsured, preventive care | High-income, complex needs, premium service |

 Why It Matters for You

-• What If You Do Nothing?
-Skipping care might save money now, but untreated issues—like high blood pressure or chronic pain—can spiral into ER visits or lifelong conditions.
-Research from Health Affairs shows uninsured patients often delay care due to cost, leading to worse health outcomes.
-DPC’s low cost removes that barrier.
+Skipping care may save money in the short term, but untreated issues like high blood pressure or chronic pain can become severe.
+This could lead to costly ER visits or lifelong health problems.
+Research from Health Affairs indicates that uninsured patients often delay care due to costs, leading to poorer health outcomes.
+DPC’s low cost helps eliminate these barriers.

 My Patient-First Promise